Definition: optical modulators based on the acousto-optic effect

 Although most AOMs are bulk devices, there are also compact fiber-coupled versions (fiber-pigtailed AOMs).
 Light from the input fiber is first collimated, then sent through the modulator crystal and finally focused into the output fiber.
 The insertion loss is typically around 3 dB.

 There are also integrated-optical devices containing one or more acousto-optic modulators on a chip.
-This is possible, e.g., with integrated optics on lithium niobate (LiNbO3), as this material is piezoelectric, so that a surface-acoustic wave can be generated via metallic electrodes on the chip surface.
+This is possible, e.g., with integrated optics on lithium niobate (LiNbO3), as that material is piezoelectric, so that a surface-acoustic wave can be generated via metallic electrodes on the chip surface.
 Such devices can be used in many ways, e.g. as tunable optical filters or optical switches.

 RF Drivers for AOMs